Course coordinator for BIO 211

-Dr. Karp is an academic advisor for Biology and Biomedical Sciences majors.
+Dr. Karp is an academic advisor for Biology majors with a Biomedical, Cellular, Molecular concentration.
 She is assigned to students considering medical school, whose last names begin with K-O, or to students interested in genetics or cell biology.
 If you have different career plans or other interests you would be best served by seeing an advisor that specializes in that area.
 Click here for a list of Biology faculty advisors and their expertise.

 What is Biology faculty academic advising?

 A major purpose of Biology faculty academic advising is to help students map out the courses they need for their major or minor.
 For example, your Biology advisor can ensure that you are taking all the prerequisites in the correct order, and that you are on track to graduate.
 A meeting with a Biology faculty advisor is required to declare your major when you reach 56 credit hours, and is highly recommended before then, and anytime you have questions along the way.

 How should I prepare?